API

 Scalar values get returned as a vector with a single element.
 This way it's possible to modify the internal state of the LAMMPS instance even if the data is scalar.

 Closing the LAMMPS instance or issuing a clear command after calling this method will result in the returned data becoming invalid.
-To prevent this, set copy=true
+To prevent this, copy the returned data.

 Modifying the data through extract_global